Porokhnya/GreenhouseProject/README_EN.md

  </ul>

 <h1>ATTENTION!</h1>
-The firmware needs to be configured through `Globals.h` before uploading to the microcontroller!
+The firmware needs to be configured through `Globals.h` and `Configuration_*.h` before uploading to the microcontroller!
 <p>
 <h1>License</h1>